 Psychology and Marketing

 Psychology is the study of human mental processes and behaviors.
 Marketing is the business process concerned with achieving higher sales through consumer satisfaction.
 What connects these two concepts is the regard for consumer behavior.
 Consumer behavior is the pattern of actions taken by consumers based on either or both externally influenced decisions and internal motives.
+This can be really importing when building Websites That Sell for example.

 Ways of Applying Psychology to Marketing